airborne-commando/OPSEC-OSINT-Tools/opsec.md

 On a tangent; sometimes the best opsec is to not interact with the target you're osinting on, for example:

-Suzie is thinking Stu is cheating on her with Lexi, so she cofronted her with this and more evidence thus Stu stopped his activity.
+Suzie is thinking Stu is cheating on her with Lexi, so she confronted her with this and more evidence and as a consequence Stu stopped his activity.
 Or you're researching about the target with the tools provided but you wanted to gloat about what you found, so now s/he deleted all the info about itself.